xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-use-transmit-for-ios-with-dreamobjects.rst

     access and secret keys.

 5. Connect to DreamObjects.
-    *Your buckets diplay when you connect to DreamObjects:*
+    *Your buckets display when you connect to DreamObjects:*

     .. figure:: images/04-Transmit-ios-buckets.png